mkdirer/mkdirer/README.md

 ## Hi, I’m @mkdirer👋

 ### I love Design, Technology, and 3D printing.👀 For now I am programming in C / C ++ and Python.
 I'm also interested in low level programming of microcontrollers: Stm32 and Atmel ATmega328.
-Currently studying IT.
-I'm a Student of AGH University of Science and Technology!!🌱 Open to help and cooperation 📫.
+Currently studying IT at AGH University of Science and Technology!!🌱 Open to help and cooperation 📫.

 <h3 align="left">Connect with me:</h3>
 <p align="left">